davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/controls/controls.md

 # Controls

-Controls as we use the term here refer to the UI widgets that allow a user to enter data.
-In its most basic form that would be an [input](./input).
+Controls, as we use the term here, refer to the UI widgets that allow a user to enter data.
+In its most basic form, this would be an [input](./input).

 :::tip
 You can pass down HTML attributes to the underlying control.
 :::

-**Examples**
+**Example**

 ```hbs
 <Form as |form|>